MattgyverHub/Mattgyver/README.md

 # mattgyver
-Baseline json and gulpfile inits for new projects.
+Baseline bower.json, package.json, and gulpfile.js inits for new projects.